Generic name: copanlisib (KOE pan LIS ib)

 What other drugs will affect copanlisib?

-Other drugs may interact with copanlisib, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can affect copanlisib.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.